EU's encryption proposal vs UK's plan to tackle terror

 The UK and the EU are at loggerheads once again, but it's not what you might think.
-No, this is not another Brexit debate, but a tussle over encryption.
+This isn't another Brexit debate, but a tussle over encryption.

 The British government is keen to exploit flaws in tech services for intelligence-gathering and surveillance operations.
 Home Secretary Amber Rudd, backed by Downing Street, has persistently called for access to WhatsApp, a service used by terrorists in the March attack at Westminster.